Eligibility for Admission

-For the purpose of admission to the colleges of the Ventura County Community College District, students’ self-certification may serve as proof of high school attendance and graduation or its equivalent.
-Students may be required to provide verification of high school graduation; or in the case of home schooled students, verification from an accredited high school district that the homeschooled curriculum completed meets the criteria for exemption from California Compulsory Attendance Laws, for financial aid eligibility or other purposes.
+For admission to the Ventura County Community College District, student self-certification may serve as proof of high school attendance and graduation or its equivalent.
+Students may be required to provide verification of high school graduation; or in the case of homeschooled students, verification from an accredited high school district that the home school curriculum completed meets the criteria for exemption from California’s Compulsory Attendance Laws, for financial aid eligibility or other purposes.

-Students entering any of the public community colleges of California are subject to the residency requirements as determined by the State of California.
-Persons whose legal residence is determined to be in another state (nonresidents) or in a foreign country (International Students) may be admitted under conditions stipulated by the governing board on payment of specified tuition and fees.
-Additional information regarding residency requirements may be found under the “Residency” section in this Catalog, on the College website or by contacting the campus Admissions & Records Office.
+Students entering any of the public community colleges of California are subject to the residency requirements as determined by the state of California.
+Students whose legal residence is determined to be in another state (nonresidents) or in a foreign country (International students) may be admitted under conditions stipulated by the governing board upon payment of specified tuition and fees.
+Additional information regarding residency requirements may be found under the “Residency Requirements” section in this Catalog, on the College website or by contacting the campus Admissions and Records Office.

 General Admissions Procedures

-All requirements must be completed before returning students can participate in enrollment priority.
+- All requirements must be completed before returning students can register for classes.

 Applications for admission to the colleges of the Ventura County Community College District become the property of the colleges once they are submitted.
 Applications are submitted under penalty of perjury, whether submitted online or in written form.
 Falsification of information provided therein may result in disciplinary measures up to and including dismissal, termination of eligibility for programs and/or services as appropriate, and/or the retroactive assessment of nonresident tuition charges if warranted.
 Falsification of information that results in fraud or other crimes may result in legal penalties.